Ciara: 2008–2011: Fantasy Ride, Basic Instinct and label change

 In July 2009, Ciara headlined the Jay-Z & Ciara Live tour with Jay-Z. Her performance received mixed reviews; critics said although her dancing was top-notch, she seemed disconnected from the crowd.
-She was also the support act for Britney Spears's Circus tour, where she performed eight nights at London's prestigious O2 Arena during June 2009.
+She was the support act for Britney Spears's Circus tour, where she performed eight nights at London's prestigious O2 Arena during June 2009.
 Her performance received rave reviews from critics and fans alike, who noted her dancing skills as being spectacular and arguably better than Britney Spears'.
 Ciara made a guest appearance on Nelly's single "Stepped On My J'z" from his album Brass Knuckles.
 The song achieved minimal success in the U.S..
 Ciara was also featured on Enrique Iglesias' single, "Takin' Back My Love", from his Greatest Hits album.
 The song became an international hit, peaking in the top 10 of over 15 countries, and being certified Gold in Russia, with sales of over 100,000.
 In February 2010, Ciara along with Pitbull was featured on the remix to Ludacris' hit single "How Low".
-The following month, Ciara made a cameo appearance in the music video of Usher's single, "Lil' Freak".
+In March 2010, Ciara made a cameo appearance in the music video of Usher's single, "Lil' Freak".